 For two decades Bob Wall was a force on the tournament circuit placing 1st or 2nd in every major karate championship from 1965 to 1972.
-Mr. Bob Wall was also a member of the legendary quintet of Chuck Norris, Mike Stone, Joe Lewis, and Skipper Mullins sweeping the world professional titles for 1970, 1971, and 1972.
+Bob Wall was also a member of the legendary quintet of Chuck Norris, Mike Stone, Joe Lewis, and Skipper Mullins sweeping the world professional titles for 1970, 1971, and 1972.

-Mr. Bob Wall also appeared in “Law Man Jeans”, “Hai Karate” and “Black Belt Cologne” commercials and has made numerous guest appearances on “Walker, Texas Ranger”, Hong Kong TV’s “Enjoy Yourself Tonight”, “Hollywood Squares” and “Family Matters”, to name a few.
+Bob Wall also appeared in “Law Man Jeans”, “Hai Karate” and “Black Belt Cologne” commercials and has made numerous guest appearances on “Walker, Texas Ranger”, Hong Kong TV’s “Enjoy Yourself Tonight”, “Hollywood Squares” and “Family Matters”, to name a few.

 Additional honors include numerous Halls of Fame induction’s and the Karate Pioneer and Martial Arts Museum Awards.
 Along with his many martial arts awards and accolades Bob Wall was also a successful California’s Real Estate entrepreneur.
 In 1983 and 1984, Bob Wall was listed in “Who’s Who” in California and “Who’s Who” in Business and Finance in 1998.
 In 1967 the legendary Chuck Norris and Bob Wall formed a partnership with two Karate studios and grew them into a large chain of studios.
 In 1968 Chuck Norris and Bob Wall formed the first Martial Art school finance company, Martial Art Acceptance.
 The former Karate Champion, film star, trainer, manager, author and martial arts pioneer never allowed himself to be chained to a specific style or system.
 It’s been said that if there is a part of the martial arts world untouched by Bob Wall, it must not have importance.

-In 1975 Mr. Bob Wall authored the first, “Who’s Who in the Martial Arts and Directory of Black Belts” which included over 5,000 martial art schools.
+In 1975 Bob Wall authored the first, “Who’s Who in the Martial Arts and Directory of Black Belts” which included over 5,000 martial art schools.
 This archive pays honor to the men and women whose success and achievements laid the foundation for generations of future martial artists.
 Bob Wall continued his vision and was the driving force and inspiration behind “WorldBlackBelt.com”.

-Mr. Bob Wall has trained in many styles and systems with some of the most prominent martial arts legends.
+Bob Wall trained in many styles and systems with some of the most prominent martial arts legends.
 He studied judo under “Judo” Gene LeBell and Al Thomas, Okinawa-te under Gordon Doversola and Shorin-Ryu under Joe Lewis, Boxing under Chuck “The Hurricane Kid” Simonini, Jujitsu under the world famous Machado Brothers, and Tae Kwon Do under Chuck Norris.
-“Joe and Gene toughened me up”, Mr. Bob Wall said.
+“Joe and Gene toughened me up”, Bob Wall said.
 “But it was Chuck Norris that turned me into a complete martial artist and in the process taught me a lot of life’s lessons”.